iamtommo/bastard/README.md

 BASTARD
 =======
-BASTARD stands for Bytecode Abstract Syntax Tree and Resursive Data.
-It is a free, open-source bytecode manipulation library licensed under the GNU LGPL.
+BASTARD stands for Bytecode Abstract Syntax Tree and Redundancy Disseminator It is a free, open-source bytecode manipulation library licensed under the GNU LGPL.

 ### How to use